What are my rights if I get stopped while driving?

 If the police suspect you've been taking drugs within 3 hours of driving, they can demand that you do a Standardized Field Sobriety Test.
 This test includes physical co-ordination exercises.
 For example, you may be asked to stand on one leg or walk in a straight line.
 The police can also demand that you go to the police station for drug evaluation tests.

-If you refuse any of the tests, you can be charged with a criminal offence for failure to comply with a police demand.
+If you refuse any of the tests, you can be charged with a criminal offence for with a police demand.